earthlab/firedpy/README.md

 *Illustration of the event-level and daily-level output of FIREDpy for the 2013 Rim Fire in California.
 Figure is from Mahood et al. 2022.*

-## FIREDpy citation with methodological information:
+## FIREDpy citations

+### Methodological information for FIREDpy 1.0:

 Balch, J. K., St. Denis, L. A., Mahood, A. L., Mietkiewicz, N. P., Williams, T. P., McGlinchy J, and Cook, M. C. 2020.
 FIRED (Fire Events Delineation): An open, flexible algorithm & database of U.S. fire events derived from the MODIS burned area product (2001-19).
 Remote Sensing, 12(21), 3498; https://doi.org/10.3390/rs12213498

-## Description of the country-level data sets:
+### Description of the country-level data sets created in 2021:

 Mahood, A.L.
 Lindrooth, E.J., Cook, M.C. and Balch, J.K.
 Country-level fire perimeter datasets (2001-2021).
 2022.
 Nature Scientific Data, 9(458). https://doi.org/10.1038/s41597-022-01572-3

+### Methodological information for FIREDpy 2.0, 2000-2024 datasets:

+Coming soon...

 ## Data Sharing Agreement
 FIREDpy is currently in active development, and newer versions of the algorithm and data products are shared on an individual basis.
 All data products generated from unpublished versions of FIREDpy require permission from PI Jennifer K. Balch prior to use in publications, presentations, or public dissemination.
 These conversations ensure appropriate acknowledgment of the development team's contributions and proper context for the algorithm's current capabilities and limitations.
 Please use the above citation for attributing credit.
 For data requests or collaboration inquiries, please contact Nate Hofford (nate.hofford@colorado.edu), University of Colorado Boulder.